Linaro/lava/doc/glossary.rst

     entire LAVA instance, including the physical layout of the switches and the devices of that instance.
 See :ref:`vland_in_lava` or :ref:`admin_vland_lava`.

+  vmgroups
+     :ref:`vm_groups` is the deprecated and limited way of supporting running multiple test jobs on a single host device.
+This support has been replaced by the use of a :ref:`secondary_connection`. [#deprecated]_

+     .. seealso:: :ref:`writing_secondary_connection_jobs` and
+        :ref:`replacing _vmgroups`

   ZMQ
     Zero MQ (or `0MQ <http://en.wikipedia.org/wiki/%C3%98MQ>`_) is